YounesMaat/Legal_NER/README.md

 #### 3. Postprocessing
 After detecting the entities, a postprocessing function is used to further refine the pseudonymization process.
 This step ensures that the entities are replaced with pseudonyms while maintaining the context intact.

-# Development Plan
-#### 1. Improving the System
-Expand the dataset: Currently, only 20% of the dataset has been used for fine-tuning the Mistral model.
-Increasing the dataset size will likely improve the system's performance and accuracy.
-Training a dedicated NER model: In addition to the LLM-based solution, we could train a non-LLM-based model specifically designed for NER.
-This model would perform better but would be limited to the language it was trained on.
-However, this approach would require additional resources and may lack the multilingual flexibility that the LLM offers.
-#### 2. Hybrid Approach
-The most optimal approach could be a hybrid model that combines the strengths of both a dedicated NER model and a fine-tuned LLM.
-This would ensure more accurate and context-aware pseudonymization for the specific language(s) in the documents while maintaining the flexibility of LLM for multilingual support.

-#### 3. Finetuning BERT for NER
-Finetuning BERT for NER could improve the system's performance, particularly because BERT is a bidirectional model.
-This allows it to capture context from both sides of a token, which can lead to more accurate entity detection, especially in complex legal texts where context is crucial for distinguishing between entities.

-## Conclusion
-This system provides a flexible, multilingual solution to pseudonymize sensitive legal data while preserving the integrity of public authority references.
-By leveraging the power of large language models and incorporating both fine-tuning and potential hybrid approaches, we aim to create a robust tool for enhancing privacy and confidentiality in legal workflows.

 ### Installation
 You can install the necessary dependencies by running: